maidsafe/temp_safe_network/safe-cli/README.md

 It could be the case the SAFE CLI is the only SAFE application that the user is intended to use to interact with the SAFE Network.
 In such a case authorising the CLI application as explained above (when there is no other UI for the `authd`) using another instance of the CLI in a second console is not that comfortable.

-Therefore there is an option which allows the SAFE CLI to automatically self authorise when the user logs in using the CLI, which is as simply as:
+Therefore there is an option which allows the SAFE CLI to automatically self authorise when the user logs in using the CLI, which is as simple as:
 ```shell
 $ safe auth login --self-auth
 Passphrase: